ivarref/mikkmokk-proxy/README.md

 The default value of the `x-mikkmokk-match-uri` and `x-mikkmokk-match-method` headers is `*`, meaning that all URIs and all request methods will match.

+If you only want to match a given URI prefix, you may use the `x-mikkmokk-match-uri-starts-with` header.

 #### Only match a given header name/value pair

 ```